cytopia/devilbox/README.md

 There is quite a lot todo and planned.
 If you like to contribute, view [CONTRIBUTING.md](https://github.com/cytopia/devilbox/blob/master/CONTRIBUTING.md) and [ROADMAP](https://github.com/cytopia/devilbox/issues/23).

-Contributors will be credited within the intranet and on the github page.
+Contributors will be credited within the intranet and on the GitHub page.